 Using Different Languages to Say Thank You

-There are many ways to say or express your gratitude.
-Saying a sincere thank you is usually a great way to express your appreciation to someone who does something kind for you, but remember that in some culture a small gesture or gift is welcome instead or even no thanks at all.
+There are many ways to express gratitude.
+Saying a sincere thank you is usually a great way to express your appreciation to someone who helps or supports you, but remember that in some cultures a small gesture or gift is welcome instead or, even, no thanks at all.

-Learning to say thank you in a different language is not only fun, but can be a great way to grab the attention of those around you and to show your politeness when visiting another country.
+Learning to say thank you in a different language is not only fun but can be a great way to gain the attention of those around you and to show your politeness when visiting another country.
 When you're ready, learn how to say I love you in 20 languages or see more ways to express gratitude in Spanish beyond gracias.
 Then, discover the many ways to say "you're welcome."